 Don’t Forget Voice Search

-Voice search is here to stay thanks to voice assistants like Siri, Cortana, and Alexa.
+Voice search is here to stay thanks to voice assistants like Siri, Cortana, Alexa and even Google.
 And while it’s very convenient for consumers, voice search can throw a curveball at content development.
 Unlike text searches, people tend to be wordy when performing voice searches.
 The text query “Indianapolis commercial HVAC” can transform into “are there commercial HVAC services near me in Indianapolis” when submitted as a voice query.

 Thankfully, Google does a great job at sifting through voice queries and aggregating search results so that similar content is displayed for both text and voice search results.